tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 Neural networks are represented by static data-flow graphs which are executed in both forward and backward directions.
-This means they are kind of like tree-walking interpreters in that compiling the tree a lower-level representation makes the program faster.
+This means they are kind of like tree-walking interpreters.
+It also means that compiling the tree to a lower-level representation makes the program faster.

 I normally write compilers and interpreters.
 This is my first post involving machine learning.
 I have traditionally been very uninterested in ML because it